sandyhatessand/catwoman/docs/quickstart.rst

 Quickstart
 ============
 This explains how to quickly and easily plot a catwoman transit using the quadratic limb darkening law.
-For a more detailed explanation of the parameters, inputs and possible outputs, see the `tutorial` tab.
+For a more detailed explanation of the parameters, inputs and possible outputs, see the :ref:`tutorial` tab.

 The first step is to import ``catwoman`` and the packages needed for it to run and to plot the results: